erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 \mathcal{L} = & KE - PE
 \end{align}

-Since we want to model the lower mass (our platform and load) as a distributed mass we have to add the kinetic energy of the rotating mass to our Langrangian.
+Since we want to model the lower mass (our platform and load) as a distributed mass, we have to add the kinetic energy of the rotating mass to our Langrangian.
 For this we need to express the rotational velocities and inertia of the mass in a common reference frame.
-We define this to be the center of gravity hanging a distance $l_2$ from our point-mass $m_1$.
+We define this to be the center of gravity, hanging a distance $l_2$ from our point mass $m_1$.
-Should the center of gravity change due to e.g. robot motion this difference will be modeled as an external torque acting upon the platform.
+Should the center of gravity change due to e.g. robot motion, this difference will be modeled as an external torque acting upon the platform.
 The inertia tensor in this reference frame then is:

 \begin{align}